Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ## Inplementation

-### Node exporter
+### Deploy Node exporter

 Node exporter is [one of many exporters](https://prometheus.io/docs/instrumenting/exporters/) available to Prometheus.
 It's purpose is to collect hardware information, and Prometheus collects it.

 Node exporter will be deployed on all VMs as a Podman-created container.
-The following parameters are used:<br>
+The [following parameters](https://github.com/prometheus/node_exporter?tab=readme-ov-file#docker) are used:<br>
 * `-d` - Detached mode, runs the container in the background.
 Without this, logs would attach to your terminal.<br>
 * `--name node_exporter` - Name as an alternative to container ID.
 *  `--restart=always` - Tells Podman to restart the container if it crashes or if the host reboots.
 Only works with systemd integration though. <br>